Ecrofkwah/term-group-project-c01w25-project-devour-devs-fork/doc/sprint3/scalability-and-availability.md

 ## 1. Handling Increased Users or Data

-As the Recipe MERN app grows in terms of users and the amount of recipe data, we will focus on scaling the database to handle increased traffic and data:
+As the app grows in terms of users and the amount of recipe data, we will focus on scaling the database to handle increased traffic and data:

 - **Database Scaling**: We plan to use **MongoDB Atlas**, a cloud-based database service.
 MongoDB Atlas automatically helps scale the database.
 This ensures that the database can handle a large number of recipes and users without slowing down.